 For over 20 years, the Bright Ideas education grant program, sponsored by North Carolina’s Touchstone Energy cooperatives, has expanded learning opportunities in North Carolina classrooms by awarding grants to Tar Heel teachers for innovative, classroom-based projects that would not otherwise be funded.

 The Bright Ideas education grant program was created in 1994 to support teachers and enhance education by engaging students in meaningful learning projects that encourage creative approaches.
 The grants are available to K-12 teachers from public, public charter, private and Christian schools for innovative projects in any subject.
 Teachers can apply individually or as a team and must apply online.
 The maximum grant amounts for teachers submitting a grant application through EnergyUnited are up to $2,000 per applicant.
-Applications will be accepted April 1 through September 15.
-Teachers who submit their applications by the early bird deadline of August 15 will be entered to win a $100 Visa gift card.
+Applications for the 2018 Bright Ideas program will be available April 1, 2018.
+Teachers who submit their applications by the early bird deadline of August 15, 2018 will be entered to win a $100 Visa gift card.

 To apply, teachers must include a budget, explain the implementation, goals, creative elements and evaluation of the project and have approval from the school principal.
 Applications will be judged in a competitive evaluation process, and selection committee will be on the lookout for projects that feature innovation and creativity.